Bitrey/discord-c-compiler/README.md

-# discord-c-compiler

-Se vuoi usarlo nel tuo server, crea un file `.env` e configurarlo come in `.env.example`
+# C Compiler for Discord

+### Install this to your Discord server

+Click here to install this bot on your Discord server:

+### How to contribute

+Create a `.env` file and set it like the `.env.example` file

-Ricordati anche di installare tutte le dependencies con `npm install`
+Install all the dependencies with `npm install`

+You can modify many settings in the `app.js` file.